bruce-one/HA-proxy/README.md

 #### Running Tests Locally

-To run tests, you need to prepare the docker image to test which must be tagged `jwilder/nginx-proxy:test`:
+To run tests, you need to prepare the docker image to test which must be tagged `max-sum/ha-proxy:test`:

-    docker build -t jwilder/nginx-proxy:test .  # build the Debian variant image

-and call the [test/pytest.sh](test/pytest.sh) script.

-Then build the Alpine variant of the image:

-    docker build -f Dockerfile.alpine -t jwilder/nginx-proxy:test .  # build the Alpline variant image
+    docker build -f Dockerfile -t max-sum/ha-proxy:test .  # build the Alpline variant image

 and call the [test/pytest.sh](test/pytest.sh) script again.